 - Spice paste (grind together the following ingredients)

 - 5 red chilies (Indonesian: cabe merah), I use Fresno, but feel free to use red cayenne, or even red bird-eye chilies if you wish

 - 8 (120 gram / 4 oz.) shallots (Indonesian: bawang merah)

 - 3 candlenuts (Indonesian: kemiri), or macadamia nuts

 - 1/2 tablespoon ground coriander (Indonesian: bubuk ketumbar)

-- Heat cooking oil in a deep skillet (or a pot) and fry the spice paste until fragrant, about 3-5 minutes.
+- Heat cooking oil in a wok/deep skillet/pot and fry the spice paste until fragrant, about 3-5 minutes.

-- Add bay leaves and lemongrass and cook for another 2 minutes.
+- Add daun salam/Indonesian bay leaves (if using) and lemongrass and cook for another 2 minutes.

 - Toss in the cassava leaves and pour water into the skillet.
 Cook until boiling.
 Reduce heat and simmer for 15 minutes.

 - Add coconut milk, mix well, and simmer for another 5 minutes.
 Adjust salt and sugar as needed.